buvis/docs/src/catalogue/vaultwarden.md

 ## Description

-Vaultwarden is a Bitwarden compatable server in Rust
+Vaultwarden is a Bitwarden compatable server in Rust.

 ## k8 at home search